Can I Legally Ride an Electric Scooter in Toronto?

 We’re still selling Electric Scooters in Toronto.
 If you’ve pre-ordered a device from us, don’t worry, you’ll still receive it.
 In fact, we’ve now instituted enhanced training so that when you pick it up, you have a better understanding of how to operate your device safely.

 Moped sized E-Bikes are also under Provincial consideration.
 Announced as part of the Moving Ontarians More Safely Act, e-bikes over 55kg could now be banned or require a licensed rider in the near future.
-The good news is that our new Segway C80/C90 eMoped’s meet the new criteria to be used without a Motorcycle license or registration.

 What This Means For Current and Future E-Scooter Riders